 Place on silicone baking sheet and cook at 375 for 30-45 minutes.
 Depends on how crispy you like them and how your oven functions.
 After the first time, you will know better.

 Combine all ingredients into a high-speed blender and puree for 1-2 minutes to give a smooth consistency.
+If you don’t have time to soak the cashews, you can cook them on a stove top for 3-5 min in boiling water and let them soak for 10-15 minutes.
+Be sure to blend long enough for it to have a smooth consistency.
 Can add additional spices for your own flavor.

 Add additional spices for your own flavor.